 Step 4.
 Mail gifts to recipients

 Since you cannot slip gifts under a communal tree, your team will have to ship presents to each other.
 “But Angela,” you may say, “Won’t the return address labels take the secret out of Secret Santa?”
 The easiest fix for this problem is to instruct all gifters to use the organizer’s address on the return label.
 This way, the organizer can resend any returned gifts and the mystery remains intact.

 Providing a postage stipend to each participant is another nice touch for your remote Secret Santa.

 Step 5.
 Exchange gifts via video call

-All participants will wait until the day of your virtual gift exchange to unwrap the packages on a web conferencing platform like Zoom or WebEx.
+All participants will wait until the day of your virtual gift exchange to unwrap the packages on a virtual meeting platform like Zoom or WebEx.
 You can make the remote Secret Santa part of your online holiday party and can play other virtual holiday games during the call.

 Each recipient should try to guess the identity of the gifter after opening the present.
 After opening all presents and revealing all Santas, you and your team can take a screenshot of the holiday haul.